mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 2.0.2 =
+* Fixed a bug with setting the quantity when adding to the cart from the design profile page.
+* Now goes to the cart and displays a message when adding to the cart from the design profile page.

 = 2.0.1 =
 * Fixed an issue with the retrieving order item designs when the design is private.